Rudolf Schlichter: The 1920s

+Women's' Bar (Damenkneipe) (1925).
+The image shows the lesbian bar Toppkeller, a basement pub located in Berlin-Schöneberg.

 Schlichter had a first exhibition in 1919 in the Iwan Moos Gallery, in Karlsruhe.
 Shortly before the opening of the exhibition, he founded the group Rih, together with other former graduates of the Karlsruhe art school, like Wladimir von Zabotin and Georg Scholz.
 The artists were determined to counteract the more conservative Karlsruhe art scene with their works, which could be assigned at the time to Expressionism or Dadaism.
 The group made provocative statements and actions; for example, phallic symbols drawn with chalk on the walls of the house pointed the way to the exhibition space.
 The provocative themes of the exhibition and the new artistic language were discussed very controversially back then.
 In 1919, Schlichter moved to Berlin, where he joined the November Group, the Berlin Secession, the Berlin Dadaists and became politically active.
 A first presentation of his paintings in his brother Max's new restaurant "Schlichters" quickly made Schlichter a certain acquaintance in artistic circles in the capital, including John Heartfield and George Grosz, with whom he shared a studio at times and of which he also drew the same models.

 In 1920 he had his first solo exhibition in the Berlin gallery Burchard, and he took part in the First International Dada Fair.
 Here the object Prussian Archangel, a soldier doll with a pig's head hanging from the ceiling, which he had created with Heartfield, caused a scandal.
 Arbitrators, George Grosz, Wieland Herzfelde, John Heartfield and the gallery owner Otto Burchard were charged with insulting the Reichswehr.

 A major work from this period is his Dada Roof Studio, a watercolor showing an assortment of figures on an urban rooftop.
 Around a table sit a woman and two men in top hats.
 One of the men has a prosthetic hand and the other, also missing a hand, appears on closer scrutiny to be mannequin.
 Two other figures in gas masks may also be mannequins.
 A child holds a pail and a woman wearing high button shoes (for which Schlichter displayed a marked fetish) stands on a pedestal, gesturing inexplicably.